SoonerLisa/sqlalchemy-challenge/.ipynb_checkpoints/README-checkpoint.md

 Part 1: Analyze and Explore the Climate Data
      1-Used files climate_starter.ipynb and hawaii.sqlite to complete analysis and data exploration.
      2-Used the SQLAlchemy create_engine() function to connect the SQLite database.
-     3-Used the SQLAlchemy automap_base() function to reflect your tables into classes, and then saved references to the classes named station and measurement.
+     3-Used the SQLAlchemy automap_base() function to reflect your tables into classes, and then save references to the classes named station and measurement.
      4-Linked Python to the database by creating a SQLAlchemy session.
      5-Performed a precipitation analysis and then a station analysis by completing the steps in the following two subsections.